christianstefaniw/nonacoin/src/apps/readme.md

 # apps/

-This directory contains decoupled apps that are part of the rest api
+This directory contains decoupled apps that are part of the gRPC api